Specialized agent logs

 8. Triggered By – The name of the user who started the agent.

 9. Input Variables – The variables that were used in the execution.
-Click Copy to copy the variables to your clipboard to easily reference and debug agent runs.
+Click Copy to copy the variables to your clipboard to reference and debug agent runs.

 10. Output – The agent response from Opal including any error messages.
 The output updates as the agent runs.